spectrocloud/terraform-provider-spectrocloud/docs/data-sources/pack.md

-~> Starting with Palette version 4.5 (and the corresponding provider release), the `registry_uid` attribute will become required.
-The existing `filters` attribute will be deprecated, and a new `pack_filters` attribute will be introduced for advanced search functionality.
+~> The existing `filters` attribute will be deprecated, and a new `pack_filters` attribute will be introduced for advanced search functionality.

 ## Example Usage